vaasu2002/Disappearing-Message-System-Design/README.md

 | `DelayWorker`                    | Continuously checks the `DelayQueue`, and if expiration time is reached pushes the message to `MainQueue`. |
 | `MainQueue`                      | Simple FIFO queue where messages are pushed.                                                               |
 | `MainWorker`                     | Reads messages from the `MainQueue` and processes them.                                                    |

+The delay queue system is composed of two primary components: the MainTopic static library and the DelayQueue service.
+The MainTopic library abstracts a message queue and provides a clean, thread-safe interface for publishing and consuming messages.
+It acts as the central message hub for downstream consumers and can be integrated into any service requiring access to the main message stream.
+The DelayQueue is a standalone service that manages messages intended for delayed delivery, internally organizing them based on expiration timestamps.
+It is monitored by one or more DelayWorker threads that continuously check for expired messages.
+Once a message reaches its expiration time, it is forwarded to the MainTopic through the static interface.
+This modular design promotes clean separation of concerns, easy testing, and future extensibility toward real-world inter-process or distributed messaging systems.